top of page

 As a global AI thought-leader, hear about the trends and key drivers underpinning AI-powered innovation that delivers true business ROI and how they can be leveraged to help you operate, compete and innovate in 2025.

-Adarsh Paglou, Head of Telco and Media, Google Cloud
+Adarsh Pagolu, Head of Telco and Media, Google Cloud

 9:30